-Rewarding your dog or puppy with treats for good behavior is a fun and effective way to train.
+Rewarding your dog or puppy with the best treats for good behavior is a fun and effective way to train.

 Don't forget to feed your dog less of his or her regular food when you feed treats and check out our other tips on healthy treating.